Review of the RideSafer Travel Vest for Children

 The RideSafer travel vest for kids

-Safe Traffic Systems RideSafer Vest:
+What is the Safe Traffic Systems RideSafer Vest?

 How many times have I been asked if I think a family should take their car seat on vacation when they’ll “only need it a couple of times”?
 Particularly in a taxi when they know they’ll be legal without one?
 ANSWER: Plenty.